Ancient Siam (Muang Boran)

 The creator of Ancient Siam was the slightly eccentric billionaire Lek Viriyapant who spent millions designing and building the park in cooperation with the national museum.

-He was so busy creating that he didn’t really publicise the place, and for years the admission fee was just 50 baht to visit an almost deserted wonderland.
+He was so busy creating that he didn’t really publicise the place, and for many long years the admission fee was just 50 baht to visit an almost deserted wonderland.

 Ancient Siam is open 7 days a week from 9am to 7pm.
 It’s pretty easy getting there using the BTS skytrain most of the way.